MarioCatuogno/Clean-macOS/README.md

 The basic idea behind this project is that the setup and configuration of a new Mac should be as smooth, simple and fast as possible.
 For this reason there is just one script that prompts a menu from which you chose what kind of profile you want to install on your Mac.
 Each profile has different apps/options but everyone shares a "core" function that install basic apps, dependencies or binaries.
 So no matter if you're a developer or a graphic designer, your Mac will be run just fine.

-⚠️ WIP - You can check [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/PROFILES.md) a complete list of apps installed with each profile.

-## How it works

-⚠️ WIP

 ## Getting Started

 You need an active internet connection and one of the following macOS version: